alangordon258/SelfDrivingCar-Term1-Proj1/writeup_alangordon.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming of this approach is extremely tight curves.
 Take a look at the following curve which is the famous hairpin on the circuit for the Monaco Grand Prix.
 This is actually a public road as you can see here.
-I suspect that my algorithm would not work well on this particular road or at least the range of slopes for possible lane lines would have to be widened so much that it would reintroduce the spurious lines.
+I suspect that my algorithm would not work well on this particular road or at least the range of slopes for possible lane lines would have to be widened so much that it may reintroduce the spurious lines.
 If Udacity would like to pay for me to travel to Monaco to test if my algorithm would work and to gather video data that could be used in future classes, I am available for such work!

 ![alt text][image10]